Verify that Sensitive Actions Service is working by intentionally triggering the

 - Select Sensitive Actions Service.
 The findings query results are updated to show only the findings from this source.

-- To view the details of a specific finding, click the finding name under Category.
+- To view the details of a specific finding, click the finding name in the Category column.
 The details panel for the finding opens and displays the Summary tab.

 - On the Summary tab, review the details of the finding, including information about what was detected, the affected resource, and—if available—steps that you can take to remediate the finding.